malkov3000/FFXI/README.md

-You can make macro to cycle Bar spells and cast to save macro space:
+Macro to cycle Bar spells and cast to save macro space:

 Use "/console gs c togglebarelement" to cycle bar element list